akarsh-enciphers/beta-Threads/content/about.md

 * A user can delete his account after which all information  like his post,bookmarks,likes,comments,following,followers will get deleted.
 * Profile section has bio field where you can write about yourself.

+To make this Application a good guide for beginners, we have included the OWASP Top 10 in it so that the beginners can have a good knowledge in web application security:

+* Injection (present)
+* Broken Authentication (present)
+* Sensitive Data Exposure (Working on it)
+* XXE (Will come in further Update)
+* Broken Access Control (present)
+* Security Misconfugration (present)
+* Cross-Site Scripting (present)
+* Insecure Deserialization (Will come in further update)
+* Using Component with Known Vulnerabilities (working on it)
+* Insufficient logging and monitoring (present)

 Learn more on [Github](https://github.com/enciphers/ThreadsApp).